-Table 12.1 "GDP and GDP per Capita (PPP in Billions of Dollars), 2009" displays several things that are worth knowing.
+Table 1.1 "GDP and GDP per Capita (PPP in Billions of Dollars), 2009" displays several things that are worth knowing.
 First, note that the United States and European Union each make up about one-fifth of the world economy; together the two are 42 percent.
 Throw Japan into the mix with the European Union and the United States and together they make up less than one-sixth of the world's population.
 However, these three developed nations produce almost one-half of the total world production.
 This is a testament to the high productivity in the developed regions of the world.
-It is also a testament to the low productivity in much of the rest of the GDP.
+It is also a testament to the low productivity in much of the rest of the world, where it takes another five billion people to produce the remaining half of the GDP.

 The second thing worth recognizing is the wide dispersion of GDPs per capita across countries.
-The United States ranks sixth in the world at \$47,000 and is surpassed by several small countries like Singapore and Luxembourg and/or those with substantial oil and gas resources such as Brunei, Norway, and Qatar (not shown in Table 12.1 "GDP and GDP per Capita (PPP in Billions of Dollars), 2009").
+The United States ranks sixth in the world at \$47,440 and is surpassed by several small countries like Singapore and Luxembourg and/or those with substantial oil and gas resources such as Brunei, Norway, and Qatar (not shown in Table 1.1 "GDP and GDP per Capita (PPP in Billions of Dollars), 2009").
 Average GDP per capita in the world is just over \$10,000, and it is just as remarkable how far above the average some countries like the United States, Japan, and South Korea are as it is how far below the average other countries like China, India, Indonesia, and Kenya are.
 Perhaps most distressing is the situation of some countries like Burundi that has a GDP of only \$370 per person.
 (Other countries in a similar situation include Zimbabwe, Congo, Liberia, Sierra Leone, Niger, and Afghanistan.)

-- 2. The percentage of the labor force that is currently not employed. - 3.
+- 5. The percentage of the labor force that is currently not employed. - 6.
 The rate of change in the general level of prices in an economy.
 Alternatively, the percentage change in the consumer price index over a period.